LuciusColt/CAIN/content/index.md

 The CAIN Archives serve as a living record of our tabletop sessions:

-1. **Reference:** Ensure all players and staff have access to the latest rules and character updates.
+1. **Reference**: Ensure all players and staff have access to the latest rules and character updates.
-2. **Continuity:** Preserve storylines, anomalies, and major events across sessions.
+2. **Continuity**: Preserve storylines, anomalies, and major events across sessions.
-3. **Immersion:** Maintain the atmosphere of a classified research facility for enhanced gameplay.
+3. **Immersion**: Maintain the atmosphere of a classified research facility for enhanced gameplay.

 ---